jayakumarudayakumar/crimedataanalysisLA/README.md

 ##  Project Description
 The project is about the crime occurrences in Los Angeles from 2020 to the present.
-1. ​It is a real-time dataset being updated in a bi-weekly basis and available for public use.
+1. ​It is a real-time dataset being updated on a bi-weekly basis and available for public use.
 (Source: Data.gov)​
 2. Our primary goal is to analyze the crime occurrences, frequency, and severity from the variables in the dataset
 3. Our secondary goal is to utilize predictive modeling methods to recognize the most vulnerable time, age, and geographical locations

 ## ​Questions Vs Models Chosen​
 1. Is there a correlation between the time of the day and the reported crime frequency?
-  Model: Linear Regression, Rationale: This model helps us to make comparisons and predictions between the independent variable (Time) and dependent variable (crime count).
+   Model: Linear Regression, Rationale - This model helps us to make comparisons and predictions between the independent variable (Time) and dependent variable (crime count)